 Therefore although North Korean cuisine is part of the wider Korean Cuisine spectrum it has also has heavy influence from southern Manchurian, and North-Eastern Chinese cuisine.

 Following the division of Korea and the Korean war, many families moved either from north to south or south to north, which ended up making both cuisines much more blended.
-Many formerly North Korean foods are now enjoyed as staples in the south, and visa-versa, you can even buy Pyongyang cold noodles in Seoul!
+Many formerly North Korean foods are now enjoyed as staples in the south.
+There is even a southern version of Pyongyang Cold Noodles.

 That being said both countries have taken huge influences from their colonial overlords, with sushi, and sashimi being prevalent and popular in both North, and South Korea, Chinese based dishes having more prominence in the north and South Korea having weird fusion dishes like Army Stew.